AdobeDocs/experience-manager-65.en/help/forms/using/configure-shared-queues-osgi.md

 1. Log in to your AEM instance.
 Tap the Inbox ![Inbox](assets/bell.svg) icon and tap **[!UICONTROL View All]**.
 A list of your inbox items appear.
 1. Select the item to release and tap **[!UICONTROL UnClaim]**.
 The item is added back to the pool.
 Others can now Claim the item.

+## Limitations {#limitations}

+* Sharing items with a group is not supported.
+* Sharing project tasks is not supported.